 The park operates on a pay-per-ride system, with a centralised ticket booth that has no windows and only a small slit for exchanging money for ride coupons.
 This system is perfectly adquate for those who speak Korean, but more than a little challenging for those who don't given that all the rides are priced differently.
 The old reliable method of taking a photograph of my targets was impossible due to lack of space, and gesticulation was similarly out of the question.
 After ninety embarrassing seconds I was rescued by a local octogenarian with passable English, who helped me procure one coupon for the Ferris wheel and another for Spin Coaster (#2420).

-Over the last few years I think I've said pretty much all there is to say about the compact spinning design from SBF Visa, which I fully expect to displace the ubiquitous Wacky Worm as the world's most common family coaster at some point in the next decade.
+Over the last few years I think I've said pretty much all there is to say about the compact spinning design from SBF Rides, which I fully expect to displace the ubiquitous Wacky Worm as the world's most common family coaster at some point in the next decade.
 The only really interesting thing about this version is its location, which is on the roof of a three storey building.
 The light blue track isn't visible from ground level, perhaps explaining why management have elected to mount the ride's banner sign on a nearby wall instead of attaching it to the track.
 This has been made more noticeable with the addition of a large billboard featuring what has to be a composite photograph, as two adult passengers look to be having the time of their lives while the other six in the background of the shot look profoundly bored.

 The Moon Eye Wheel is well worth doing for those interested in photography, as it comes within a few metres of a pair of S&S towers.
 I didn't manage to capture these in motion, but I did manage a rather unique angle looking down at the ground that would ordinarily only be visible with a drone.
 Tinted glass on the front and back of the cars was a mild nuisance, but fortunately there were small sliding shutters that were more than adequate for my needs.